Maximality and numeraires in convex sets of nonnegative random variables: Introduction

 \subsection{Preliminaries}

 Throughout the paper, $\lz$ denotes the set of all real-valued random variables over a probability space $(\Omega, \F, \prob)$.
-The usual practice of not differentiating between a random variable and the equivalence class (modulo $\prob$) it generates is followed.
+The usual practice of not distinguishing a random variable from the equivalence class (modulo $\prob$) it generates is followed.
 All relationships between elements of $\lz$ are to be understood in the $\prob$-a.s. sense.
+Define $\lzp \dfn \set{f \in \lz \such f \geq 0}$ to be the nonnegative orthant of $\lz$; furthermore, let $\lzpp$ be the class of all $f \in \lzp$ such that $f > 0$.